UBMI-IFC/ai_biology_mining/README.md

 import numpy as np
 ```

-"Charge" data, `index_col=0`, determine which csv column will be used... it's cleaner than do without it, trust the process
+"Charge" data, `index_col=0`, determines which csv column will be used... it's cleaner than do without it, trust the process

 ```
 data = pd.read_csv("theterrible/database/isgoingtobe/here", index_col=0)
 print(data.head())
 ```

 We like circle forms, but it can be change to whatever we want.
-This time for educational purposes is just a circle, a deform one
+This time for educational purposes is just a circle, a deformed one

 ![wceje](https://github.com/user-attachments/assets/df19b753-d636-47cb-93b4-f6ebb7a2895b)

-Tadaa, we listen/read but don't judge... only constructive comments, and if not... i'll find you bastard trolls
+Tadaa, we listen/read but don't judge... only constructive comments, and if not... i'll find you damn trolls.